 What significant findings have you established in your field?

-Enter author name: Our research highlights the importance of Mrgprb2 receptor in both alcohol withdrawal and stress-induced pain.
+Enter author name: Our research has highlighted the importance of Mrgprb2 receptor in both alcohol withdrawal and stress-induced pain.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.